sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

     Example command:
     rclone --config=homers-share.conf ls homers-share:

 You can get a Macaroon with X509 authentication too.
 Please note, that port ``2883`` is used for this.
+The lifetime of your proxy does *not* limit the lifetime of the macaroon.

 .. code-block:: console